 - Manufacturing, production and engineering

-There is no set time for doing an NVQ, but the average time is about one year to complete an NVQ at level 1 and 2, and around two years for an NVQ at level 3.
+Technically speaking, there’s no set amount of time for doing an NVQ.
+But on average people usually spend about a year to complete an NVQ at level 1 and 2, and around two years for an NVQ at level 3.

-Do I really need to do an NVQ if I can already do the job?
+Do I need to do an NVQ if I already do the job?

-As well as the financial and job prospect advantages, doing an NVQ can lead to further NVQ training.
+As well as the benefits for finances and job prospects, doing an NVQ can lead to further NVQ training.
 If you reach a level 3 you could also go on to study in higher education in areas such as:

 - Higher National Certificate